Photography

 B.F.A. in Studio Art with a concentration in Photography

-As you graduate, you will have been empowered to develop a personal voice, a professional and creative practice, self-discipline, and cultural awareness.
+As you graduate, you will have been empowered to develop a personal voice, professional and creative practice, self-discipline, and cultural awareness.
 Students pursuing the B.F.A. complete a final portfolio of original, cohesive work.

 M.F.A. in Studio Art with a concentration in Photography